Eugene, Oregon: Politics

 Being the largest city by far in Lane County, Eugene's voters almost always decide the county's partisan tilt.
 While Eugene has historically been a counter-culture-heavy and left-leaning college town, the county's partisan leanings have intensified in recent decades, mirroring the general polarization of Oregon voters along urban (pro-Democratic) and rural (pro-Republican) lines.

-Lane County voted for Bernie Sanders over eventual 2016 nominee Hillary Clinton by 60.6-38.1%, and Eugene offered Sanders an even larger share it of its vote.
+Lane County voted for Bernie Sanders over eventual 2016 nominee Hillary Clinton by 60.6-38.1%, and Eugene offered Sanders an even larger share of its vote.

 Education

+Tertiary education

 Eugene is home to the University of Oregon.
 Other institutions of higher learning include Bushnell University, Lane Community College, New Hope Christian College, Gutenberg College, and Pacific University's Eugene campus.

+All of Lane County is in the Lane Community College district.

 Schools

+The Eugene School District covers around 85% of the Eugene city limits.
+The remainder of Eugene's northwestern neighborhoods are in the Bethel School District.

 The Eugene School District includes four full-service high schools (Churchill, North Eugene, Sheldon, and South Eugene) and many alternative education programs, such as international schools and charter schools.
 Foreign language immersion programs in the district are available in Spanish, French, Chinese, and Japanese.

 The Bethel School District serves children in the Bethel neighborhood on the northwest edge of Eugene.
 The district is home to the traditional Willamette High School and the alternative Kalapuya High School.
 There are 11 schools in this district.

 Eugene also has several private schools, including the Eugene Waldorf School, the Outdoor High School, Eugene Montessori, Far Horizon Montessori, Eugene Sudbury School, Wellsprings Friends School, Oak Hill School, and The Little French School.

 Parochial schools in Eugene include Marist Catholic High School, O'Hara Catholic Elementary School, Eugene Christian School, and St. Paul Parish School.